Porges/ways-to-play/src/games/ship-captain-crew/index.md

 ## Variations

-### Ship, Captain
+### <span class="aka">Ship, Captain</span>

 In this version of the game a player only needs to roll their Ship ({%dice 6%}) and Captain ({%dice 5%}); the remaining dice are all Crew, and the sum of their numbers is the player’s score.[@TenGamesForCruisingFamilies][@TheApresSkiBook p.
 101–2]

-### <span lang="de">Die Familie Meier</span>
+### <span lang="de" class="aka">Die Familie Meier</span>

 This simple version is from Germany.
-Reiner Knizia gives the name as “The Family Jones”[@KniziaDice p.
-105] but a direct translation would be “The Miller Family”.
+Reiner Knizia gives the name as “<span class="aka">The Family Jones</span>”[@KniziaDice p.
+105] but a direct translation would be “<span class="aka">The Miller Family</span>”.
 This game involves no decisions, so the result is entirely due to luck.

 On each player’s turn, they always make three rolls of three dice, then two dice, then one die.
 No dice are set aside.
 The player must roll a {%dice 1%} (Mr Miller) and a {%dice 2%} (Mrs Miller), and after they have done so the remaining dice are all totalled to count the number of “children”.

 The player who reaches the highest total wins.